arunpraba/reactjs.org/src/content/reference/react/Component.md

 ### `static getDerivedStateFromError(error)` {/*static-getderivedstatefromerror*/}

 If you define `static getDerivedStateFromError`, React will call it when a child component (including distant children) throws an error during rendering.
-This lets you display an error message instead of clearing the UI.
+This enables you display an error message instead of clearing the UI.

-Typically, it is used together with [`componentDidCatch`](#componentdidcatch) which lets you send the error report to some analytics service.
+Typically, it is used together with [`componentDidCatch`](#componentdidcatch) which enables you send the error report to some analytics service.
 A component with these methods is called an *error boundary.*

 [See an example.](#catching-rendering-errors-with-an-error-boundary)